 Applicants over twenty-one years of age may be permitted to enroll for not over seven credit hours in any one semester in evening classes and may be permitted to take up to a total of fourteen credits.
-Such students will be designated Adult Students.
-If Adult Students desire to take any additional work for credit, they must qualify for regular student status by meeting entrance requirements to the satisfaction of the Committee on Admission.
-The initiative for change of status rests with the Adult Student.
+Such students will be designated as Adult Students.
+If adult students desire to take any additional work for credit, they must qualify for regular student status by meeting entrance requirements to the satisfaction of the Committee on Admissions.
+The initiative for change of status rests with the adult student.